dennisarmana/mbd/MBD/kanban.md

 ## Content creation todos

+- [ ] Generate email scenarios in increasing complexity to test the system

 ## Doing (WIP 2)

 - [ ] Breaking down product requirements into tasks (this kanban board)
-- [ ] Create mock email chains in JSON format with massive volumes:
-	- Use 10 scenarios of increasing complexity (from team to company-wide misalignment)
-	- Structure: JSON format with thread IDs, metadata, and full email fields
-	- Volume: 150-200 emails for early scenarios, 250-400 for middle scenarios, 500-1000+ for complex scenarios
-	- Generate programmatically with templates and variations
-	- File structure: Each scenario in its own folder with emails.json, metadata.json, and generation_config.json

 ## Done